Admission for the January 2025 academic session is ongoing Apply Now!

 Intermediate Macroeconomics II2

-• Appreciate the workings of an economy within the framework of the new classical and Keynesian macroeconomics; and
+• Appreciate the workings of an economy within the framework of the new classical and Keynesian macroeconomics.

 • Explain issues in economic development as well as international trade and balance of payment adjustments.